Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 The tools I used were...
 See analysis files at (links to analysis files).

-I will use RAxML and RevBayes to build 18S gene trees, identifying later a consensus tree between them.
+I will use RAxML and RevBayes to build 18S ML and Bayesian gene trees under a GTR+Gamma DNA evolution model.
 I will use non parametric bootstrap values and bayesian posteriors as measures of clade support under each heuristic search method.
 I will use the R packages ape, phytools, and phangorn.

 ## Results